Gareth Southgate defends decision to play Harry Kane despite burnout fears

 He said: "I think he's going to get matches at his club.
 He's had three days of little training.
 We needed to keep him ticking over.

 "If he didn't play today, he would have gone out and done some running on the pitch.
 Playing him for 30 minutes was no big issue.
 To start the game is a different sort of feel, mentally it's different.

-Also, we wanted to finish the game strongly.
+"Also, we wanted to finish the game strongly.
 We had a real jigsaw to figure in terms of who we could play and take off."

+Kane's Tottenham play host to Liverpool in the Premier League live on Sky Sports from 11.30am on Saturday.

 Fantasy Overhaul